 Sustainable Development isn’t about being extremely militant about work schedules.
 If the business needs a team to address a crisis or meet a project deadline, then the team should do that.

 Teams practicing Sustainable Development strive for sustainability over the long term, and accept that there will be times of greater pressure than others.
 What is important is that the team doesn’t work in “crunch mode” all of the time.

 A healthy team will also look for improvements to their own processes and systems to help prevent a repeat of crises or other situations that call for extraordinary work.

-Why aren’t the 3 principles more prescriptive?
-I was expecting them to say things like “Teams should only work from 9 to 5…”.
+Why isn’t this all more prescriptive?
+I was expecting to see things like “Teams should only work from 9 to 5…”.

-A highly prescriptive model would likely never get adopted by any team, since it would have to match their business needs and existing team culture.
+A very prescriptive model would likely never get adopted by any team, since it would have to match their business needs and existing team culture.

-The 3 principles instead focus on empowering team members to work with their management to collectively agree on how they should operate.
-They’re the experts on their own team, so they are best positioned to determine their optimal way of working.
+Sustainable Development instead focuses on empowering team members to work with their management to collectively agree on how they should operate in healthy ways for the long-term.
+They’re the experts on their own needs and challenges, so they are best positioned to determine their optimal way of working.

 What if all the engineers on my team agree to adopt this, but our managers do not?